 Bridget is a Medical Anthropologist, and is also a Visiting Scholar at the Harvard University Asia Center.
 She was a postdoctoral researcher at Northeastern in 2015 and 2016.
 Her research focuses on environmental risk, exposure, and translational science.
 Her dissertation, Toxic Relief: Science, Medicine and Uncertainty after Bhopal, analyzed the relationship between epidemiological research studies, clinical care, and illness narratives in the context of a chronic mass exposure, and is in revision as the manuscript The Gas Map.
 Her latest project, Exposomics and Onto-Ethnologies: Health in the age of Exposure, looks at the scientific praxis of interdisciplinary exposomics, and interrogates the risks and rewards of integrated environmental health facilitated by big data and semantic ontology.
 She tweets regularly about environmental health and interdisciplinarity @socioexposome, and directs The InterExposome Project.
 Learn more at her website.

 Elizabeth Hoover is an Assistant Professor of American Studies and Ethnic Studies at Brown University where she teaches courses on environmental health and justice in Native communities, indigenous food movements, Native American museum curation, and community engaged research.
 During the 2014-2015 academic year she worked under a Ford Postdoctoral Fellowship as a visiting scholar at the Social Science Environmental Health Research Institute at Northeastern University.
 Elizabeth received her MA and PhD in Anthropology at Brown University, with a focus on environmental and medical Anthropology as it applies to Native American communities responding to environmental contamination.
-She is currently working on a book manuscript “’The River is In Us;’ Fighting Toxins in a Mohawk Community,” which is an ethnographic exploration of Akwesasne Mohawks’ response to Superfund contamination and environmental health research.
-Her second book project From ‘Garden Warriors’ to ‘Good Seeds;’ Indigenizing the Local Food Movement explores Native American farming and gardening projects around the country: the successes and challenges faced by these organizations, the ways in which participants define and envision concepts like food sovereignty, and importance of heritage seeds.
-Elizabeth has published articles about environmental reproductive justice in Native American communities, the cultural impact of fish advisories on Native communities, and health social movements.
+Her book “’The River is In Us;’ Fighting Toxins in a Mohawk Community an ethnographic exploration of Akwesasne Mohawks’ response to Superfund contamination and environmental health research, was published in 2017 through University of Minnesota Press.
+She is currently spending the 2018-2019 academic year as a fellow of the Stanford Humanities Center writing her second book From ‘Garden Warriors’ to ‘Good Seeds;’ Indigenizing the Local Food Movement, which explores Native American farming and gardening projects around the country: the successes and challenges faced by these organizations, the ways in which participants define and envision concepts like food sovereignty, and importance of heritage seeds.
+Elizabeth has published articles about environmental reproductive justice in Native American communities, the cultural impact of fish advisories on Native communities, and food sovereignty.

 Assistant Professor of Sociology